afska/gba-link-connection/README.md

 - Mutate the `config` property.
 - Call `activate()`.

-## Compile-time constants

-- `LINK_MOBILE_QUEUE_SIZE`: to set a custom request queue size (how many commands can be queued at the same time).
-The default value is `10`, which seems fine for most games.
-  - This affects how much memory is allocated.
-With the default value, it's around `3` KB.

 ## Methods

 - All actions are asynchronous/nonblocking.
 That means, they will return `true` if nothing is awfully wrong, but the actual consequence will occur some frames later.
 You can call `getState()` at any time to know what it's doing.